Lerie82/textadkill/README.md

 ![This is an image](https://badgen.net/github/release/lerie82/textadkill)

 This is a Chrome Extension that will remove ads from websites that normally have super laggy UI and functionality.
 This is due to the amount of advertisements above (and below) the fold when you are visiting the website.
 The name is from my old software I created that would kill just ads on texting based websites (such as "pinger type" sites).
+You will get faster page loads and get rid of annoying ads with a single click of the button.

 ### Chrome Web Store
 You can download the extension from the Web Store here: https://chrome.google.com/webstore/detail/textadkill/hjebehoaeafhflpfimaiegaadhblidfp?hl=en&authuser=0